Leslye Headland: 2019–present: Television expansion

 On April 22, 2020, it was unofficially announced through Variety that Headland would be the showrunner and writer for an upcoming Star Wars series on the Disney+ streaming service.
-The series would be female-centric and would take place in a different part of the "Star Wars" timeline than other projects in the franchise.
+The series would be female-centric and would take place in a different part of the Star Wars timeline than other projects in the franchise.
 On May 4, 2020 (Star Wars Day), it was officially announced that Headland will write, executive produce, and serve as showrunner for her own Star Wars series for Disney+, entitled The Acolyte, which takes place during the final days of the High Republic.
+It was revealed in an May 2024 The New York Times interview with Headland that the show cost $180 million (for eight episodes) and took four years to make, with the interviewer, New York Times reporter Brooks Barnes, suggesting the series would attempt to please fans of the original Star Wars and tell an "entirely new story...that showcases women and people of color."
+Some reviewers called the budget "staggering", "shocking", and "hefty" and compared it to the reported budgets of Game of Thrones, The Mandalorian, Secret Invasion, Citadel, The Lord of the Rings: The Rings of Power, and other series.